tk-39/Back-end-app/README.md

 R8B: Recipes are displayed in a tabular format, using custom table styling on lines 44-47 in "main.css"

+174-185 (main.js)

 R10: API

 Basic API displays all recipes and their respective fields in a JSON format.

+lines 44-58 (main.js)

 R11

 Form validation has been used on most of the website, using methods like notEmpty(), isEmail(), isAlpha(), isLength, isFloat()

+Extra notes:

+I have attempted an implementation of the delete functionality, but I couldn't get it to work in time for the submission, so instead i've left it commented out so that it can still be seen on lines 274-291.

+I also included a "list user" page, which will list all registered users, including email and username

 ER Diagram:
 ![image](https://user-images.githubusercontent.com/98770602/209377538-ce2873f1-13f2-432d-80c1-4221bd457b53.png)